JohannesFriedrich/hystReet/README.md

   query = list(from = "2018-12-01", to = "2018-12-31", resolution = "day"))
 ```

-## Some ideas to visualise the data
+## Some ideas for visualising the data

-Let´s see if we can see the most frequent days before christmas … I
+Let´s see if we can find the busiest days in December 2018.
+Saturdays
+were probably quite busy, while there should have been substantially
-think it could be saturday ;-).
-Also nice to see the 24th and 25th of
+less pedestrian traffic on the 24th and 25th of December, both of which
-December … holidays in Germany :-).
+are holidays in Germany.

 ``` r
 data <- get_hystreet_station_data(